 Habitat for Humanity

 Habitat for Humanity, which builds houses for low-income residents, is looking for help with administrative work, construction and fundraising.
-For more information, please call Scott Bernhardt at (317) 896-9423.
-Habitat for Humanity (ages 16 and up)
+TO volunteer call 317-896-9423 Habitat for Humanity (ages 16 and up)

 Hamilton County Visitors Bureau

-The Hamilton County Convention and Visitors Bureau promotes tourism growth through strategic marketing, hospitality and community development initiatives.
+The Hamilton County Convention and Visitors Bureau (37 Main Street Carmel, IN 46032) promotes tourism growth through strategic marketing, hospitality and community development initiatives.
 Volunteers are needed for several activities.
 For more information, please contact the Hamilton County Convention & Visitors Bureau

 Hamilton County Humane Society

 The Humane Society for Hamilton County (HSHC) is a non-profit 501 (c)(3) charitable organization.
 It is not a United Way Agency, and is not affiliated with any other animal welfare group in the United States.
 The HSHC also serves as the animal control facility for Hamilton County, and, as such, receives partial funding from Hamilton County.
 The majority of the HSHC budget is funded by private donors.
 The HSHC will not euthanize animals for space and time, and will treat sick and injured animals if there’s an outlook for recovery and a high quality of life.
 Many animals are hit-by-car injured, heartworm-positive, malnourished, or otherwise wounded and/or sick.
 The HSHC will provide most of these animals with life-saving treatments, surgeries and medications as their best chance for a second chance and until they are re-homed.
-Pet Adoption List
+Contact Hamilton County Humane Society to volunteer.

 See how you can help victims of crime and abuse in Hamilton County.